SeanKilleen/seankilleen.github.io/_posts/2011-11-28-notes-on-sub-reports-in-crystal-reports-2008-field-notes.markdown

 ---
 > Shared variables, introduced since Crystal Reports version 7, make it easier to pass values from a subreport to the main report.

-> Using shared variables requires two formulas:<br />one to store the value in a shared variable, the other to retrieve the<br />value from the shared variable.
+> Using shared variables requires two formulas: one to store the value in a shared variable, the other to retrieve the value from the shared variable.

 >The most important thing to remember when using shared variables is that Crystal Reports must first evaluate the formula where the value is stored before evaluating the formula that retrieves the shared variable.
 For example if you want to pass a grand total from the subreport to do a calculation in the main report, follow these steps: